the-art-of-dev/tortue-js/README.md

     📂 Image
 ```

-To represent this hierarchy in human readble way, context names are represented by contexts full path in hierarchy.
-Every level in context name is delmited by `-`(minus), so context names shouldn't contain that character.
+To represent this hierarchy in a humanly comprehensible way, context names are represented by the context's full path in the hierarchy.
+Every level in the context name is delimited by `-`(minus), so context names shouldn't contain that character.

-Context names from above example:
+Context names from the above example:

 ```
 Home